aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/_index.md

 ---
-title: Enable Coreldraw File Support with Aspose.Imaging for .NET
+title: Learn How to Enable CorelDRAW File Support with Aspose.Imaging for .NET
 linktitle: Advanced Features
 second_title: Aspose.Imaging .NET Image Processing API
 description: Learn how to enable coreldraw file support and reduce BMP file size using Aspose.Imaging for .NET with step‑by‑step advanced feature tutorials.